IFRS 15

 How does this IFRS 15 flowchart differ from static PDF decision trees?

-Unlike static PDF flowcharts published by audit firms, this interactive tool records your answers and rationale at every decision point, producing a documented decision trail suitable for audit working papers.
-It also provides industry-specific guidance at each node, calculates transaction price allocations automatically, and exports a formatted working paper — features impossible in a static document.
+This tool records your answers and rationale at every decision point, producing a documented decision trail with IFRS 15 paragraph references suitable for audit working papers.
+It also provides industry-specific guidance at each node, calculates transaction price allocations, and exports a formatted working paper.

 When should I use the IFRS 15 revenue recognition flowchart?

 Use this tool during risk assessment and planning when evaluating a client's revenue recognition policies, during new client onboarding with complex revenue streams (software/SaaS, construction, telecom bundles), when assessing contract modifications, and whenever you need a documented analysis of IFRS 15 application.
-It is particularly valuable for non-Big 4 firms that lack proprietary guidance platforms.
+It's particularly valuable for mid-tier firms that lack proprietary guidance platforms.

 How do I determine if revenue should be recognised over time or at a point in time?

-IFRS 15.35 provides three criteria — if ANY one is met, revenue is recognised over time: (a) the customer simultaneously receives and consumes the benefits as the entity performs, (b) the entity's performance creates or enhances an asset the customer controls as it is created, or (c) the entity's performance does not create an asset with alternative use and the entity has an enforceable right to payment for performance completed to date.
+IFRS 15.35 provides three criteria; if ANY one is met, revenue is recognised over time: (a) the customer simultaneously receives and consumes the benefits as the entity performs, (b) the entity's performance creates or enhances an asset the customer controls as it is created, or (c) the entity's performance doesn't create an asset with alternative use and the entity has an enforceable right to payment for performance completed to date.
 If none are met, revenue is recognised at a point in time when control transfers.

 What is a performance obligation under IFRS 15?

 A performance obligation is a promise in a contract with a customer to transfer a distinct good or service (or a bundle of goods or services).
-A good or service is distinct if the customer can benefit from it on its own or with readily available resources (IFRS 15.27(a)) AND the promise is separately identifiable within the contract context — not significantly integrated, does not significantly modify other promises, and is not highly interdependent (IFRS 15.27(b)).
+A good or service is distinct if the customer can benefit from it on its own or with readily available resources (IFRS 15.27(a)) AND the promise is separately identifiable within the contract context (not significantly integrated, doesn't significantly modify other promises, and isn't highly interdependent) (IFRS 15.27(b)).

 How does the constraint on variable consideration work under IFRS 15?